Stonesjtu/Pytorch-NCE/README.md

 - `log/`: some log files of this scripts
 - `nce.py`: the NCE module wrapper
 - `index_linear.py`: an index module used by NCE, as a replacement for normal Linear module
+- `index_gru.py`: an index module used by NCE, as a replacement for the whole language model module
 - `model.py`: the wrapper of all `nn.Module`s.
 - `main.py`: entry point
 - `utils.py`: some util functions for better abstraction